 Beagles are small dogs with big personalities.
 They’re friendly, playful, and love to be around people.
 They make great companions for kids and adults alike. if you’re looking for a compact dog who is curious, active, and sheds seasonally vs. year-round, a Beagle could be the perfect choice for you!
 A beagle is great for kids and families.
 Their gentle temperament makes them ideal companion dogs.
 Beagles are also known for being food-motivated, which means they’re easier to train than other dog breeds.
 As is with any dog breed, it’s important to teach your children to stay away from dogs when they’re eating, especially if they’re food-motivated.

-Got a house with older kids or rough-and-tumble teens who are begging for a furry friend?
+Do you have a house with older kids or rough-and-tumble teens who are begging for a furry friend?

 Boxers are high-energy dogs who love to play!
 They’re also very loyal and protective of their families, which makes them great family pets.
 They, may not be the best choice for very young children.
 A boxer can be too rough with young children.
 Older kids who can keep up with their activity level will enjoy playing with them.